 \subsubsection{The Fermi bubble template}

 The Fermi bubble template was created from the positive residual map at 4.3 GeV; however, a portion of the halo component in that energy bin may be absorbed by the template, resulting in an underestimate of the halo component in the fit.
-To check the dependence on the choice of energy bin in this process, an alternative fit result is shown in Figure \ref{fig:spec_syst} (top), in which the positive (the Fermi bubbles) and negative residual templates are replaced with those of the 1.5 GeV map shown in figure \ref{fig:map_FB}.
+To check the dependence on the choice of energy bin in this process, an alternative fit result is shown in figure \ref{fig:spec_syst} (middle), in which the positive (the Fermi bubbles) and negative residual templates are replaced with those of the 1.5 GeV map shown in figure \ref{fig:map_FB}.
 As expected, the energy bin where the halo component becomes zero has shifted to the lower side, and the halo flux at the 20 GeV peak has increased, but there is no change in the basic shape of the spectrum with a peak near 20 GeV.